imankianian/docker-openvpn/README.md

 2. You need to expose the port that your server listens on.
 You can use `-p` option for this.
 3. You also need to allow your container to adjust network settings to route packets.
 You can use `--cap-add` for this.

-example: Consider I want to run a server with the following conditions:
+**example**: Consider I want to run a server with the following conditions:

 - It runs in Berlin.
 - Server IP is 160.160.160.160